deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

   - For TDDFT in LCAO codes. if set to 1, occupations will be constrained since second ionic step.
   - For OFDFT, this feature can't be used.
 - **Description**:
-- True: Fix the occupations of bands.
+- True: fix the occupations of bands.
-- False: Do not fix the occupations of bands.
+- False: do not fix the occupations of bands.
 - **Default**: False

 ### ocp_set